-Fika is a ritual, a state of mind and an attitude.
+Fika is a ritual, a state of mind, and an attitude.
 This tradition is an important part of Swedish culture.
-All Swedes consider it important to make time to stop, socialise and take a break for a coffee, and a little something to eat.
+All Swedes consider it important to make time to stop, socialise and take a break for a coffee and a little something to eat.

 Bo recommends some tasty Swedish treats to try...

-- SWEDISH FLATBREAD $18 House-made flatbread, smoked salmon, spinach, aioli, capers, red onion & dill.
+- Swedish Flatbread $18 House-made flatbread, smoked salmon, spinach, aioli, capers, red onion & dill.

-- MEATBALL SANDWICH $17 Rye bread, Swedish meatballs, cucumber, mixed greens, beetroot salad & sticky balsamic.
+- Meatball Sandwich $17 Rye bread, Swedish meatballs, cucumber, mixed greens, beetroot salad & sticky balsamic.

-- GLOGG $5.50 hot spiced blackcurrant tea with ginger & cinnamon.
+- Glogg $5.50 hot spiced blackcurrant tea with ginger & cinnamon.

 Bo & Louise renovated the new Glenelg store themselves adding their favourite finds and Swedish design touches throughout the space.
-They laid tiles, added quirky pieces and created a space that is welcoming and perfect for a casual catch up with friends.
+They laid tiles, added quirky pieces, and created a space that is welcoming and perfect for a casual catch-up with friends.

 Have you ever had one of those days where you feel like a bowl of coffee?
-The team have delivered, offering a $6.00 bowl of coffee heaven.
+The team has delivered, offering a $6.00 bowl of coffee heaven.
 Using their Signature 1645 roast and four shots of the best, this one is for caffeine lovers everywhere.

 Swedish Tarts now open at 11 Nile Street, Glenelg.